msg-bq/Fake-news/Translate_NL_to_LF/cure样本/README.md

 - [ ] 'israeli recipe for lemon and bicarbonate drink is a coronavirus cure',
 - [ ] 'thousands of doctors say hydroxychloroquine cures coronavirus',
 - [ ] 'romania developed a coronavirus vaccine able to cure white people only',
-- [ ] 'lemon juice and bicarbonate mixture prevents and cures covid19 in israel', **这个的israel也会和the virus连在一起**
+- [ ] 'lemon juice and bicarbonate mixture prevents and cures covid19 in israel',
 - [ ] 'nevada governor steve sisolak has banned the use of an antimalaria drug that might help cure coronavirus',
 - [ ] 'president donald trump will announce that a scientist finally found a vaccine to cure coronavirus',
 - [ ] 'boiled orange peels with cayenne pepper are a cure for coronavirus',